DostonbekIbragimov/exam/README.md

 ----------==========----------==========----------==========----------==========

-2. Starting from least to most important, choose the order of stakeholder.
+**2. Starting from least to most important, choose the order of stakeholder.**

 i.
 Managers